elphoun/CS246-notes/Key Concepts/Modularity.md

 g++20m -c <file_name>.cc
 ```

-Files should be compiled in **dependency order**, so interface files, then implementation.
+Files should be compiled in **dependency order**, so interface files, then implementation, then the main file.
 ```
 // Example from Before
 g++20m -c vec.cc